The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-IMARC Group provides an analysis of the key trends in each sub-segment of the Africa E-commerce market report, along with forecasts for growth at the region level from 2021-2026.
-Our report has categorized the market based on region, business model, mode of payment, service type and product type.
+IMARC Group provides an analysis of the key trends in each sub-segment of the Africa E-commerce market, along with forecasts at the regional and country level from 2021-2026.
+Our report has categorized the market based on business model, mode of payment, service type and product type.

 Breakup by Business Model: